General description: A young unmarried couple from Krakow

 Krakow is considered to be the genuine cultural hub of Poland with its culture dating back to 900 BCE.
 The men from the Krakow region traditionally wear a blue waistcoat with stunning embroidery and tassels, striped trousers made of fine linen or cotton (tucked into the boots) and a belt with metal rings attached to it.
 The shirts are usually sewn from white linen.
 Very rarely were they adorned with white embroidery.
 The shirt’s only adornment was a red ribbon or a silver pin with coral.
 The adult men wore various types of hats, the most decorative being the krakuska, a cap ornamented with long red or colourful ribbons tied so the ends hung down over the shoulder and peacock feathers.
 Another type of hat, the calendr, was made of black felt and yet another was made of white wool.

 The female attire worn in the vicinity of Krakow had many variations and options.
-The woman’s costume included a white blouse, a vest that was embroidered and beaded on both the front and back, a full skirt, an apron, a red coral bead necklace, and lace-up boots.
-The top summer skirts were made of silk, linen, or batiste, while the winter skirts were woollen.
+The woman’s costume included a white blouse, a waistcoat that was embroidered and beaded on both the front and back, a full skirt, an apron, a red coral bead necklace, and lace-up boots.
+The top summer skirts were made of silk, linen, or batiste (light linen or cotton fabric), while the winter skirts were woollen.
 At the turn of the 19th/20th century, the skirts tended to be factory made.
 The long and wide skirts were either floral or plain green, blue, red or white.
 On special occasions, the outer skirt was made of richly embroidered white satin.
 The shawls were mainly red and made of tulle, silk or wool.
 They were decorated with floral motifs.
 The most commonly worn shoes were laced black boots with a high heel.

 Source(s) of information